arc-1409/arc-1409/README.md

-- hi, i’m @arc-1409!
-- i'm here to study and admire the beauty of code and programming. it's kind of like magic spells if you think about it.
+- study and admire the beauty of code and programming. it's kind of like magic spells if you think about it.
-- huge planning freak
+- planning freak

 <!---